-The interpretation of the velocity field deduced from available GPS measurements across the Andes appears controversial [e.g., Khazaradze and Klotz, 2003; Brooks et al., 2003; Kendrick et al., 2006; Norabuena et al., 1998; Vigny et al., 2008].
+[74] The interpretation of the velocity field deduced from available GPS measurements across the Andes appears controversial [e.g., Khazaradze and Klotz, 2003; Brooks et al., 2003; Kendrick et al., 2006; Norabuena et al., 1998; Vigny et al., 2009].
 There are two main reasons for discrepancies.
 On the one hand, the sparse coverage of stations within the Andes generally does not allow for resolving local deformation.
-On the other hand, on the regional scale, the strong interseismic signal produced by the coupling at the subduction interface appears dominant over distances of several hundreds kilometres from the trench.
+On the other hand, on the regional scale, the strong interseismic signal produced by the coupling at the subduction interface appears dominant over distances of several hundreds kilometers from the trench.
 Therefore, the important subduction signal, which is transient, has to be removed from the total velocity field.
-Then a residual velocity field (supposed less transient and more permanent) is recovered, from which the "permanent" shortening rates in the Andes are inferred.
-Given the uncertainties concerning the degree of coupling across the subduction interface, it is clear that any inference on shortening rates in the Andes is modeldependent.
-Between 30°S and 34°S latitude, under the maximising hypothesis of a fully locked subduction interface and a 3-plate model (a third micro plate is introduced between Nazca and South America), shortening rates of 4.5 mm/ yr and less than ~ 3 mm/yr are obtained (by Brooks et al. [2003] and Kendrick et al. [2006], respectively).
-Conversely, as shown by Vigny et al. [2008], the subdution is only partially locked between 30°S and 32°S, implying that the "permanent" shortening in the Andes at these latitudes would be within the error of the interseismic models and therefore unresolved by the present GPS network.
+Then a residual velocity field (supposed to be less transient and more permanent) is recovered, from which the "permanent" shortening rates in the Andes are inferred.
+Given the uncertainties concerning the degree of coupling across the subduction interface, it is clear that any inference on shortening rates in the Andes is model-dependent.
+Between 30°S and 34°S latitude, under the maximizing hypothesis of a fully locked subduction interface and a three-plate model (a third microplate is introduced between Nazca and South America), shortening rates of 4.5 mm/yr and less than ~3 mm/yr are obtained by Brooks et al. [2003] and Kendrick et al. [2006], respectively.
+Conversely, as shown by Vigny et al. [2009], the subduction is only partially locked between 30°S and 32°S, implying that the "permanent" shortening in the Andes at these latitudes would be within the error of the interseismic models and therefore unresolved by the present GPS network.
 This suggests that the transient character of the interseismic loading along the subduction zone may seriously alter the image of the subtler permanent Andean strain, as deduced from the GPS data on hand.

-We conclude that the shortening rates throughout the Andes at 33.5°S latitude, as determined with the available geological and geodetic observations, are very slow on the average (no more than ~2-4 mm/yr), compared to the much faster convergence rates at the subduction zone (in the range of 63-68 mm/yr [Norabuena et al., 1998; Brooks et al., 2003; Vigny et al., 2008]).
-Shortening rates in the Andes are also possibly non-uniform in space and time.
+[75] We conclude that the shortening rates throughout the Andes at 33.5°S latitude, as determined with the available geological and geodetic observations, are very slow on the average (no more than $\sim 2-4$ mm/yr), compared to the much faster convergence rates at the subduction zone (in the range of 63-68 mm/yr [Norabuena et al., 1998; Brooks et al., 2003; Vigny et al., 2009]).
+Shortening rates in the Andes are also possibly nonuniform in space and time.
 It is possible that episodes of relatively accelerated rates might be associated with particular stages of the faulting evolution.
-An efficient and well-localised back-thrust margin, as that observed north of 33°S in the Precordillera and the Sub-Andean Belt (e.g., Allmendinger et al. [1997]; Kley and Monaldi [1998]; Ramos et al. [2004]), could represent a favourable boundary condition for such an acceleration.
+An efficient and well-localized back thrust margin, such as that observed north of 33°S in the Precordillera and the sub-Andean Belt [e.g., Allmendinger et al., 1997; Kley and Monaldi, 1998; Ramos et al., 2004], could represent a favorable boundary condition for such an acceleration.
 4.8.3.
 Seismicity